AutomationArt/LoraType/README.md

 - When you need free messaging (your plan is expired or you do not have a mobile data on your phone)

 ### Security
-LoRa contains all the fundamental building blocks needed and used by any modern wireless technology, and it does so using the AES-128 standard. ([Lora Security](https://lora-alliance.org/wp-content/uploads/2020/11/lorawan_security_whitepaper.pdf "Lora Security"))
+LoRa contains all the basic building blocks needed and used by any modern wireless technology, and it does so using the AES-128 standard. ([Lora Security](https://lora-alliance.org/wp-content/uploads/2020/11/lorawan_security_whitepaper.pdf "Lora Security"))

 ------------
-### We have passed several important stages of product development, which is very important
+### We have gone through several important stages of product development, which is very important.

 [![LoraType](https://raw.githubusercontent.com/AutomationArt/LoraType/main/Image/LoraType_v1tov2.png "LoraTypePCB")](https://raw.githubusercontent.com/AutomationArt/LoraType/main/Image/LoraType_v1tov2.png "LoraTypePCB")